Railroads in the Civil War #1

 Northern railroads served the rapid growth of the industrial economy’s needs there.
 Thus, an enormous amount of capital was directed to the expansion of railroads.
 In the South, railroads served the agricultural economy’s seasonal needs.
 Most of the available capital there, went to the acquisition of land and slaves.

-I will continue the description/analysis of railrsoads in the Civil War in the next newsletter.
+I will continue the description/analysis of railroads in the Civil War in subsequent newsletters.